 The following day, I woke up early to prepare and participate in a conference held by the University of Tsukuba.
 This is the first time I have fallen in love with the beauty of Japan to see the fantastic weather.
 It was freezing weather with windy and falling snow.
 This is my first experience of seeing falling snow in my life.
 I dreamed of experiencing this kind of atmosphere that I had only seen in the cinema.

 Most of the food items were preferable to me, except raw eggs.
 Japanese restaurants provide raw eggs, and many Japanese and foreigners eat them.
 I stopped eating in the meantime, having lunch to think whether the foods were halal or not.
-I asked the guide for confirmation, and he replied that these foods are perfectly halal.
-He also said that all restaurants in Japan are not halal, so Muslims should be more aware of having food in a Japanese restaurant.
+I asked the guide for confirmation, and he replied that these foods were perfectly halal.
+He also said that all restaurants in Japan are not halal, so Muslims should be more aware of having food in Japanese restaurants.

 The obesity rate in Japan is higher than in other countries; therefore, they set different prices for the same food for lunch and dinner.
 Usually, they set the dinner food price higher to discourage people from having heavy food at night.

 The gift-giving etiquette is another ritualistic and meaningful custom in Japan.
 They offer gifts on many occasions; for example, they provide many traditional gifts for all participants at the conference.
 Nobody can deny the cordial hospitality offered by the University of Tsukuba.
 Along with me, all participants from diverse countries became glad and praised them.
 They are treating us very politely.
-I became confused several times when I thought about how they attacked Pearl Harbor in 1941 upon the United States.
-It seems Tokyo is the most secure and peaceful capital in the world for living without the hassle.
+I became confused several times when I thought about how they attacked Pearl Harbor in 1941 in the United States.
+It seems Tokyo is the world’s most secure and peaceful capital for living without the hassle.

-I decided to rest for the third day because I was extremely tired.
-Luckily my friend managed to approve his two holidays to give me more time.
-We spent the whole day together inside the house gossiping, cooking, and eating.
+I decided to rest for the third day because I was exhausted.
+We spent the whole day together inside the house, gossiping, cooking, and eating.
 In addition, we planned to roam around Tokyo the next day.
-I have to go back to Malaysia in two days, so I need to make a proper plan to see all the best places in Tokyo within two days.
+I have to return to Malaysia in two days, so I need to plan to see all the best places in Tokyo within two days.
 We divided Tokyo city into two zones for visiting them in two days.

 Every day they allow only 10,000 tourists to visit the sky tree.
 The ticket option is divided into three types: combo ticket, Tembo gallery, and Tembo deck.
-The price of the tickets is around JP¥10 00 for all three tiers.
-Tourists can visit only one or two or all three decks.
+The ticket is around JP¥10 00 for all three tiers.
+Tourists can visit only one or two, or all three decks.
 My excitement got palpable when I was lifted to the top floor of the Sky Tree.
-We had visited all three tiers—the appearance of the tower changes with changes in a light color.
+We had seen all three tiers—the tower’s appearance changes with changes in a light color.

-My tour to Japan was successful when I saw the whole of Tokyo city from the Tembo Deck and the tower’s top floor.
-Viewing the entire city from the top floor at night was an excellent feeling.
+My tour to Japan was successful when I saw Tokyo from the Tembo Deck and the tower’s top floor.
+Viewing the entire city from the top floor at night was excellent.
 After all, I did not forget to buy some souvenirs from the observation levels of Tokyo Sky Tree; it made my journey more compelling.

-There are many places where you can buy souvenirs, gifts, and food cheaply.
+You can buy souvenirs, gifts, and food cheaply in many places.
 I purchased some pens, gift items, and great souvenirs in Asakusa on Nakam street.
-It’s a great street to visit and walk along your path to see the traditional temple, and along the walk, you can buy snacks, and conventional gifts.
-Japanese people are well organized into a hierarchy and always respect the senior people in every sector.
-Traditionally, seniority acted as the prime qualification for ho ding a higher rank.
-I had noticed that many juniors left their seat for senior citizens when I traveled on the train.
+It’s a great street to visit and walk along your path to see the traditional temple, and along the walk, you can buy snacks and conventional gifts.
+Japanese people are well organized and always respect the senior people in every sector.
+Traditionally, seniority acted as the prime qualification for holding a higher rank.

-In short, Tokyo is not an ordinary place that I forget easily.
+In short, Tokyo is not an ordinary place that I forget quickly.
 According to Japanese “architect Tadao Ando “Look at London or Paris: they are filthy.
 You don’t get that in Tokyo.
 The proud residents look after their city.”
-Traveling to Tokyo was not only a tour but also an experience I earned properly.
-I can forget my tour but cannot forget my experiences.
+Traveling to Tokyo was a tour and an experience I earned adequately.
+I can forget my tour, but I cannot forget my experiences.
 So, if you love traveling, you will love Tokyo!

 Travelogue Article Samples of the Newspaper

-This is an example of a travelogue article for Students & a travelogue sample that will help students expand their knowledge.
+This is a travelogue article writing example for Students.
+This travelogue sample will help students in writing travel articles and expanding their knowledge.
 We appreciate your comment and suggestions.